c-arthurs/QuArray/docs/Installation.rst

    sudo chmod +x QuArray_ubuntu

-Or you can do this in the gui.
+Or you can do this in the Ubuntu desktop.